Things to do in the Rogue Valley this week and beyond

 Kaleidoscope Play and Learn: Discover how children learn through play and daily activities — singing songs, telling stories, creating art — from 10:30 to noon every Thursday, at the Ruch library, 7919 Highway 238, Jacksonville.
 Open to young children (ages 0-5), their family, and caregivers/parents.
 No pre-registration required.
 See jcls.libcal.com or call 541-899-7438.

-Petrone & McCoy: Classical guitarist Rod Petrone and percussionist Theresa McCoy will perform at 5 p.m.
-Thursday, April 3, at Belle Fiore Winery, 100 Belle Fiore Lane, Ashland.
+JustaDuo: Singer Alois Henderson and multi-instrumentalist and singer Albert Lee will perform easy listening pop and light rock at 5:30 p.m.
+Thursday, July 10, at Belle Fiore Winery, 100 Belle Fiore Lane, Ashland.
 See bellefiorewine.com or call 541-552-4900.

 Irish Music: Hear live traditional Irish and Celtic music by a variety of local musicians from 5:30 to 7:30 p.m. every Thursday at Dunbar Farms Rocky Knoll Winery, 2881 Hillcrest Road, Medford.
 Admission is free.
 See dunbarfarms.com or call 541-414-3363.